Wu Shi: Northern Expedition

 After graduating in 1918, Wu was ordered to return to Fujian to serve in local forces.
 Facing suppression by Anhui clique warlord Li Houji (李厚基), he joined a militia organized by his classmate Zhang Zhen (张贞) to drive out Li.
 After their plans were leaked, Wu fled to Shantou, Guangdong.
 Collaborating with Fujianese Tongmenghui member Fang Shengtao (方声涛) and Jiangxi's Li Liejun (李烈钧), he joined the army formed in Guangdong, which aimed to overthrow Li by force, and served as a captain staff officer.
 In 1919, Zhang Zhen reemerged in southern Fujian, organizing a militia and appointing himself commander of a mixed brigade.
 He again recruited Wu, who then transferred from the army to serve as deputy commander of an engineering battalion and company commander.
-In 1922, Wu suffered from a severe throat illness and left the military to recuperate in Beiping (now Beijing.
+In 1922, Wu suffered from a severe throat illness and left the military to recuperate in Beiping (now Beijing).
+He was worked at Peking-Hankow Railway authority from 1922 to 1924.
 In the winter of 1924, he was appointed head of the ordnance department of the 14th Division of the National Army and also commanded artillery units.
 Seven months later, the National Army established a cadet school in Nanyuan, Beiping, to train officers, and Wu was reassigned as a senior colonel instructor.
 In the spring of 1926, the National Revolutionary Army was formed in Guangdong and launched the Northern Expedition.
 Zhang Zhen's Fujian militia was reorganized as the 4th Division of the 1st Army, with Zhang as division commander.
 Wu was again invited back to serve as chief of staff for Zhang Zhen's unit, soon transitioning to chief of the Operations Section within the General Headquarters' Staff Department.